Jaywin2099/3300_TeamProject/README.md

 4. Edit your build settings
     1. Navigate to SwiftLearning Project Build > Info > Configurations
     2. Under both Debug and Release for the SwiftLearning Project (not target) change None to AllBuilds.xcconfig
-    4. Navigate to SwiftLearning Project Build > Targets > SwiftLearning > Build Settings
+    4. Navigate to SwiftLearning Project Build > Targets > SwiftLearning > Build Settings (ensure All and combined are selected directly below Build Settings)
     5. In the filter search bar enter PRODUCT_BUNDLE_IDENTIFIER
     6. Under Packaging find PRODUCT_BUNDLE_IDENTIFIER and click the empty line next to it, replacing it with $(BUNDLE_ID)
     7. In the filter search bar enter DEVELOPMENT_TEAM